alardus/matebook/README.md

 - Check that audio works

 ## Still Broken
-- Fingerprint sensor still doesn't works cause no drivers for it
+- Fingerprint sensor still doesn't works cause no drivers for it (https://gitlab.freedesktop.org/libfprint/libfprint/-/issues/112)
-- Poor audio quality because only 2 of 4 dynamics are works
+- Poor audio quality because only 2 of 4 dynamics are works (here is the fix for 2020 model but still not works for my 2021 lineup, https://github.com/samuelmatn/guides/blob/main/manjaro-matebook.md#set-up-40-surround-speakers)